 Bill-payers’ billions wasted

-In 2017, biomass subsidy was around £1 billion and we expect this figure to increase further by 2020 as two large new biomass power stations are expected to come online.
+In 2018, biomass subsidy was around £1.3 billion and we expect this figure to increase further by 2020 as another large new biomass power station is expected to come online.

-In 2017, Drax Power Station in Yorkshire (the world’s largest biomass burner) received £729 million of bill payers’ money – around £2 million every day.
-Burning this wood emitted 11.8 million tonnes of carbon dioxide, more per unit of energy than from burning coal and more than the annual carbon reduction for the whole UK as required in the 4th and 5th Carbon Budgets.
+In 2018, Drax Power Station in Yorkshire (the world’s largest biomass burner) received £789.2 million of bill payers’ money – around £2.16 million every day.
+Burning this wood emitted over 13 million tonnes of carbon dioxide, more per unit of energy than from burning coal and more than the annual carbon reduction for the whole UK as required in the 4th and 5th Carbon Budgets.

-Yet Drax does not have to declare those emissions or pay carbon tax on them (thereby avoiding £270 million in tax which would have been payable had it burned coal).
+Yet Drax does not have to declare those emissions or pay carbon tax on them (thereby avoiding over £520 million in tax which would have been payable had it burned coal).

 Biofuelwatch calls on the government to remove funding for biomass under the Renewable Obligation Certificate (ROCs) scheme.
 The money removed from biomass subsidies must remain part of the Levy Control Framework and lead to increased subsidies (Contracts for Difference) which we believe must benefit wind, solar and wave power.